Team-Scheduler/js-models/README.md

 Leave data.
 The two exceptions are in separate collections due to the probable data size.
 It is assumed that the server will compile the work and leave data, from the separate collections into a composite object to transfer.
+5. A purge function must be included in the server-side code to purge old employee leaves, leave requests, leave balances, and work not needed for a team's contract obligations.
+Additionally, out-of-date work assignments and variations need to be purged from the database.
+The EmployeeAssignment collection will be considered for employment history for all employees and not purged for a minimum of 5 years.

 # Models